 - Wellness Webinar Series – Every Wednesday at 12 PM, you can find us practicing gratitude, doing some chair yoga, or even learning how to make a new drink from a mixologist.
-It’s our weekly virtual sanity break — and anyone can register!
+It’s our weekly virtual sanity break.

 - Weekly “water-cooler chats” – Since we’re not in the office, we find ourselves missing the small talk in between coffee and water breaks.
 We block off 20 minutes twice a week to catch up at the water-cooler (a.k.a.
 The zoom link!) and pick new themes to chat about like our favorite restaurants or our first car.

 - Fun, collaborative Slack channels – Whether we’re sharing banana bread recipes in #you-can-sit-with-us or some inventive home office solutions in #home-workstation, some really great Slack channels have been born out of quarantine that we’ll likely hang on to for the long-haul.

 - Friday dance parties – To celebrate making it through another week, the team is welcome to jump on a Zoom call and dance it out.
 Family members and quarantine buddies can join too.